bfdes/bfdes.github.io/README.md

 yarn test
 ```

-GitHub Actions will also run these commands for every code push.
+GitHub Actions will also run tests for every code push.